sadewfernando001/sadewfernando001/README.md

 - 🌱 I’m currently learning new programming languages and technologies.
 - 👯 I’m looking to collaborate on open-source projects.
 - 💬 Ask me about web development and AI.
+- I making Ai tools and websides
+- my age is 18

 ### Connect with me: